connor-eg/radarr-purge-stalled-downloads/README.md

 # radarr-purge-stalled-downloads
 A small set of scripts that allow you to automatically blocklist stalled downloads from Radarr.
 Can be adapted for other software in the *arr suite (like Sonarr).
-This is designed for a Linux machine because I am automating a Linux machine.
+This is designed for Linux.
 If you're running your setup on a Windows machine, this might work within WSL. <sub><sup>or u could rewrite it in powershell if u're into that sort of thing</sup></sub>

 # I do not condone piracy,
 but I am a colossal fan of automation.

 ## Wha?
 I'm glad you asked.
 Radarr has a mechanism to monitor the state of your download client, and it can even know when a download has stalled because of a lack of seeds.
-It has a mechanism to remove downloads from your download client.
+It also has a mechanism to remove downloads from your download client.
 However, it has *no* mechanism which combines these two functionalities and purges/blocklists bad downloads automatically.
 This has been a problem for a while, and I have decided to fix it myself.
 Or at least *for* myself.

 ## How do I use this?
 To get started, you'll need the pyarr Python library available for your machine.